jss367/jss367.github.io/_posts/2020-10-16-Connecting-VSCode-to-GCP.md

 ---

 In this post, I'll demonstrate how to connect to [Google Cloud Platform](https://cloud.google.com/) instances using VSCode's [Remote SSH extention](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 To connect to a remote host, VSCode needs to know the HostName, User, and IdentityKey.
 In this guide, we'll go over how to find these.
-For simplicity, we'll assume you're trying to connect to an instance named `my_instance`, your zone is `europe-west4-b`, and your project is `my_project`.
+For simplicity, we'll assume you're trying to connect to an instance named `my_instance` and your zone is `europe-west4-b`.
 You'll need to find these values and change them in the instructions below.

+## Project name

+You'll need to know your project name to find your HostName.
+You can use `gcloud projects list` to list all of your project names.
+We'll assume that your project name is `my_project`.

 ## Username